ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 [photo of notebook cover]

-I dove into my treasure trove of conference swag and chose an A5 sized notebook from Smashing Conference that has pre-numbered, dotted pages, and a single bookmark.
+When I started, I dove into my treasure trove of conference swag and chose an A5 sized notebook from Smashing Conference that has pre-numbered, dotted pages, and a single bookmark.
 As you can see from the photos, I made a few simple modifications over the course of the month - I superglued a second ribbon inside the back cover, and I used some elastic leftover from a tutu-making project to sew a pen holder loop & superglued that in too.

 For writing implements, any pen or pencil is great!
 I started out with a blue pen, misplaced that, and switched to black.
 I have been adding in some highlighters to help with visual "pop" and easier scannability, but they definitely are not required.